kairo-bones/AI_chatbot/README.md

-Hey guys this is a fintech chatbot which can make conversation inmu ltiple indian languages and has an immense knowledge of tech finance cricket football instagram memes and a bit of dark humor
+Hey guys this is a fintech chatbot which can make conversation in multiple indian languages and has an immense knowledge of tech,finance,cricket,football,instagra, memes and a bit of dark humor

 I have used google gemini-1.5-flash model for the  API's of the trained LLMs